Port Washington

 St. Mary's on the Hill

-old light house
+old light station

 For years, the small brick building perched on top of a hill was Port Washington's most visible landmark.
 The light from its tower helped sailors and fishermen plot their course along Lake Michigan.